 They're watching TV on lots of devices and using smartphones and tablets to maximum advantage -- texting, researching, sharing, connecting -- sometimes using multiple devices at once.
+Educators need to understand how technology fits in children's lives to know how it can be used to support learning.
+But we can't begin to make sense of what these technological changes mean for kids until we understand what's being used and for how long and how kids feel about technology and media.
 Copyright Kids!
 Digital Citizenship Resource Page - Google Docs.
 The Next Tech Thing: Minnesota Trends in Social Media, Cyberbullying, and Digital Citizenship.
 For the past eight years I have had the privilege to speak about digital citizenship and cyber safety to tens of thousands of secondary students and parents in over 70 public and private school districts across Minnesota.

 I have shared the important message of using technology in healthy and appropriate ways by addressing current issues such as the latest apps, cyber bullying, inappropriate material, and digital footprints.
 I am able to take vacation time off from my job in Minnetonka to do this.
 More info about my presentations is online.
 One of the things I do during my student presentations is to use PollEverywhere to engage the student audience by answering questions through text messaging.
-Their answers to multiple choice or yes/no questions are displayed instantly on the screen for all to see, and then we discuss the results.
-Another trend I'm seeing is an increase in the occurrence of cyber bullying statewide each year.
 Facebook Should Pay All of Us.
 7 Sins.
 Answers for teens about the law.
 12 Good Resources for Teaching Digital Citizenship - A PDF Handout.
 The Marshall Memo Admin - Issues.

 Atul Gawande on the need for professional teamwork 2.
 David Brooks on the difference between online and offline discourse 3.
 The power of “keystone habits” 4.
 5. 6.
-7. Paying Attention to Technology: Writing Technology Autobiographies.
+7. (b) The full article on the underrepresentation of minorities in special education classes.
+Paying Attention to Technology: Writing Technology Autobiographies.
 Overview Featured Resources From Theory to Practice As citizens of a highly technological culture, our students see (and often use) technologies as a daily experience.

 Because of their proliferation, these technologies are often taken for granted and unexplored.
+This lesson plan asks students to pay attention to these technologies explicitly.
 Participant Media: Eyes Wide Open FROM COLOR HD MEZZ_CREDITCHANGE_V2.mp4.
 Remix: Teaching Students to Verify Social Media Content.
 Misinformation can spread like a disease on social media.